HexHyperion/RAWinator/README.md

 # RAWinator
 A (relatively) simple ~and lightweight~ RAW file processing software with some additional functions, written in .NET using Magick.NET, as a project for AiTP lessons.

+It allows for viewing, manipulating and saving of images of many camera RAW formats from all standard manufacturers.
+You can precisely adjust tones and specific colors, crop, apply filters, automatically denoise high-ISO pictures, and even save the settings as reusable presets!

 ## Installation
 To build the project, you need to clone it to your machine either using
 ```